Alternatives to nursing homes

 Residents often live in their own room or apartment within a building or group of buildings and have some or all of their meals together.
 Social and recreational activities are usually provided.
 Some of these facilities have health services on site.

 In most cases, assisted living residents pay a regular monthly rent, and then pay additional fees for the services they get.
 The term "assisted living" may mean different things in different facilities.
 Not all assisted living facilities provide the same services.
-It is important that you contact the facility and make sure they can meet your needs.
+It's important that you contact the facility and make sure they can meet your needs.

 Continuing Care Retirement Communities (CCRCs)